USS Saratoga (CVA-60)

 The Saratoga spent much of her active service years in the Mediterranean, although she also served in the Vietnam War and the Middle East.

-In the 1950s, she spent time in the North Sea working with NATO forces and participating in guided missile tests.
-She hosted President Eisenhower in 1958 as he boarded the ship to observe operations.
+In the 1950s, she spent time in the North Sea, working with NATO forces and participating in guided missile tests.
+The Saratoga hosted President Eisenhower in 1958 as he boarded the ship to observe operations.
 In 1958 she joined the Sixth Fleet in the Mediterranean, where she would spend much of the following decade.

-From Florida, the Saratoga would continue to make several cruises to the Mediterranean throughout the 1980s.
-In 1990 she deployed to the Red Sea to participate in Operation Desert Shield.
+From Florida, the Saratoga continued to make several cruises to the Mediterranean throughout the 1980s.
+In 1990, she deployed to the Red Sea to participate in Operation Desert Shield.
 She assisted with inspections of merchant ships and participated in NATO exercises.

 During one of these, the Saratoga accidentally fired live missiles at a Turkish vessel.[1]
 The incident resulted in discipline for some crew members after five men were killed on the other ship.

 The USS Saratoga was one of many Navy ships built at a time when asbestos use was heavy and acceptable.
-The mineral was prized for its ability to insulate and fireproof and its light weight.
+The mineral was prized for its ability to insulate and protect against fire.
 Only later did it become all too clear that the mineral could cause serious harm to human health.

 Asbestos was primarily used in insulation and fireproofing, especially around pipes that ran throughout the ship and around and in heat-generating machinery, like turbines, engines, and boilers.